openthread/ot-docs/site/en/codelabs/openthread-border-router-nat64/index.lab.md

 When NAT64 is enabled on the border router, OpenThread will try to forward the DNS queries for internet domains to upstream DNS servers.

-This function is supported by the internal DNSSD Server, so you need to ensure the DNSSD server is enabled.
+This function is supported by the internal DNS-SD Server, so you need to ensure the DNS-SD server is enabled.

 ```console
 $ sudo ot-ctl srp server state